 There are two specific measures of classification that improve our understanding of the precision of the model: sensitivity and specificity.
 Sensitivity is the probability of classifying a positive occurrence as positive.
 Sensitivity in our model is the probability of predicting that the election will go to the incumbent party given that the incumbent party did win (70/89=78.65%).
 Specificity is the probability of predicting that the incumbent party will lose given that it lost (60/84=71.43%).
 Even though our model does well predicting observations in general, it does a better job at predicting positive than negative results.

 This classification is done assuming a positive result if the predicted probability is above 50%.
 A sensitivity and specificity analysis measures the specificity and sensitivity of the model for each probability cutoff.
 The following graph shows that the probability cutoff that make positive and negative predictions equally powerful is closer to 52%.
-This implies that the model should classify a incumbent party as winner only if the predicted probability of winning is above 52%.
+This implies that the model should classify an incumbent party as winner only if the predicted probability of winning is above 52%.

 Figure 1.
 Sensitivity and Specificity Analysis of Model 2